chattylabs/versioning/README.md

             minor "[feature]"           // Required
             patch "[bug]", "[patch]"    // Required
         }

-        git { // Optional.
-You can specify a custom .git folder path

-            dir new File("../another/different/.git/folder")
-        }
     }

 The plugin will generate a `version.properties` file within the project's module.